 Create a Luxe Look

 Despite some prevailing opinions, a neutral living room does not have to be bland.
 In fact, all-neutral rooms can be super chic and even glamorous.
 This room uses a combination of elements to create the effect.
 Applied molding on the walls, button tufting on the sofa, and the use of reflective surfaces such as glass, mirror, chrome, and silver all combine to create a luxurious atmosphere.
 Just because a room has a neutral color palette doesn't mean it can't have a little sparkle!Continue to 8 of 10 below.

 08 of 10

 If your decorating style leans towards modern or contemporary, a neutral color scheme is something you should seriously consider.
 Black, white beige, and grey lend themselves very well to the simplicity of contemporary and mid-century modern decor.
 But as always, remember to include a variety of textures and tones to keep it from falling flat.Continue to 9 of 10 below.

 09 of 10

 Neutral living rooms can be just as warm, comfortable and cozy as their more colorful counterparts.
 But if you don’t pay attention to the little details, you run the risk of ending up with a bland and boring space.
-Despite the fact that this room has very little in it, the subtle details, such as the textured feature wall and springbok pillows prevent it from being boring.
-It retains it's simplicity but is still very comfortable.Continue to 10 of 10 below.
+Even though this room has very little in it, the subtle details, such as the textured feature wall and springbok pillows prevent it from being boring.
+It retains its simplicity but is still very comfortable.Continue to 10 of 10 below.

 10 of 10